 A person with a corneal laceration or ulcer requires immediate medical attention to prevent vision loss.

 Anyone who thinks that they have a foreign body in their eye should consult with an eye doctor for a full eye examination.
-A person should also see an eye doctor if they are unable to identify a foreign object that may be causing eye discomfort.
+A person should also contact an eye doctor if they are unable to identify a foreign object that may be causing eye discomfort.

 If treatment for foreign body sensation is unsuccessful, a person should consult an eye doctor for follow-up.

 When artificial tears are inadequate to lubricate the eyes, a person should see an eye doctor.
-They can recommend other treatments and suggest follow-up appointments to prevent the progression to advanced dry eyes.
+They can recommend other treatments and suggest follow-up appointments to prevent the progression to advanced dry eye.
 People with advanced dry eyes might eventually experience vision loss.

 People with eye infections should consult a doctor to determine whether or not treatment with antibiotics is necessary.